Worksport Ltd (WKSP) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price suggested by analysts for WKSP is $5.00, which is $3.24 above the current market price.
-The public float for WKSP is 14.61M, and currently, shorts hold a 2.68% of that float.
-The average trading volume for WKSP on November 24, 2023 was 89.00K shares.
+The average price predicted by analysts for WKSP is $5.00, which is $3.38 above the current price.
+The public float for WKSP is 14.61M and currently, short sellers hold a 2.03% ratio of that float.
+The average trading volume of WKSP on November 30, 2023 was 90.40K shares.

 WKSP’s Market Performance

-WKSP’s stock has seen a 3.53% increase for the week, with a 7.98% rise in the past month and a -38.25% fall in the past quarter.
-The volatility ratio for the week is 11.36%, and the volatility levels for the past 30 days are at 9.73% for Worksport Ltd The simple moving average for the past 20 days is 14.66% for WKSP’s stock, with a -20.03% simple moving average for the past 200 days.
+WKSP’s stock has seen a -13.56% decrease for the week, with a 21.27% rise in the past month and a -45.29% fall in the past quarter.
+The volatility ratio for the week is 11.53%, and the volatility levels for the past 30 days are at 9.62% for Worksport Ltd The simple moving average for the past 20 days is 2.88% for WKSP’s stock, with a -26.29% simple moving average for the past 200 days.

-During the last 5 trading sessions, WKSP rose by +3.53%, which changed the moving average for the period of 200-days by +17.33% in comparison to the 20-day moving average, which settled at $1.5435.
-In addition, Worksport Ltd saw 76.88% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, WKSP fell by -13.30%, which changed the moving average for the period of 200-days by +6.54% in comparison to the 20-day moving average, which settled at $1.5890.
+In addition, Worksport Ltd saw 63.32% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for WKSP